-Considering all of the showbiz luminaries and lesser lights that Harriet Young palled around with in mid-century Las Vegas, and the power and richness of the work that followed, the scarcity of information about her life leaves us with an unclear and above all deeply unsatisfying picture of who she was.
-The legacy of paintings she left to the world, and which in the summer of 2014 it has yet to discover, creates an urgency to know more, and we can only hope that this long overdue presentation of her art will serve as a catalyst to draw out at least some of the rest of what is known.
+Considering all of the showbiz luminaries and lesser lights that Harriet Young rubbed elbows with in mid-century Las Vegas, and the power and richness of the work that followed, the paucity of information about her life leaves us with an unclear and not especially satisfying picture of who she was.
+The legacy of paintings she left to the world and which in the summer of 2024 as this bio is being revised it has yet to discover, creates an urge to know more, and we hope that this presentation of her art will serve as a catalyst to draw out some of the rest of what is known.

-In advance of a one woman show, she gave an interview to the suburban Philadelphia Montgomery Times Chronicle in April, 1996, two weeks before her sudden death at age 67, just as critical recognition was starting to catch up with her.
-Her life as an artist lasted a mere four years, and began with basic instruction at the nearby Cheltenham Center for the Arts, just north of Philadelphia.
-Beyond that there is next to nothing that has come to light, and while one goal of this website is to make contact with people who knew her, for the present further insight into Harriet Young will have to come from her work.
-This is never a sure thing, since for many art provides what life cannot, but there is nevertheless much to infer and to celebrate, as the artwork on this website makes clear.
+In advance of a one woman show, she gave an interview to the suburban Philadelphia Montgomery Times Chronicle in April, 1996 (republished here) two weeks before her sudden death at age 67, just as critical recognition was starting to catch up with her.
+Her life as an artist lasted a mere four years, and began with basic painting instruction at the nearby Cheltenham Center for the Arts, just north of Philadelphia, but even a cursory look at her work leaves no doubt that she was essentially self-taught.

 From the Times Chronicle